Kidangannoor: Notable people

-Ronnie Matthew Manappallil, an internationally collaborating Rock/Jazz musician, multi-instrumentalist & music producer is a native of Kidangannoor.
-He is also an avid collector of the rarest Araceae, Marantaceae & Araliaceae.
+Education

+Kidangannoor offers a mix of government and private schools catering to various educational needs.
+Government LPS Kidangannoor is a primary school providing education from grades 1 to 4.
+For higher secondary education, there is the well-regarded SVGV Higher Secondary School, known for its academic achievements and participation in Kerala School Kalolsavam.

 Trivia

-The village's other attractions are proximity to Aranmula(4 km) and Sabarimala(85 km) (both holy places of pilgrimage and worship for Hindus), the Syrian Christian Orthodox Pilgrimage Center and Church, nearby Mezhuveli, a local market, schools, etc. Syrian St.Mathias CSI Church Kidangannur is situated nearby and is the only church that has relatives of Rev. George Mathan and the puliyelil family as its members.
+The village's other attractions are proximity to Aranmula(4 km) and Sabarimala(85 km) (both holy places of pilgrimage and worship for Hindus), the Syrian Christian Orthodox Pilgrimage Center and Church, nearby Mezhuveli, a local market, schools, etc. Syrian St.Mathias CSI Church Kidangannur is situated nearby and all the church members are relation of Rev. George Mathan, the puliyelil family as its members.
 There is a Mar Thoma Church near the junction christened as St. Thom Mar Thoma Church, Kidangannur, which falls under the jurisdiction of Chengannur- Mavelikara Diocese of Mar Thoma Church.
 A dedication center called Navdarshan is also run by the diocese.
 St. George Salem Jacobite Syrian Church is also located in Mezhuveli.

 The majority of the residents are Christians and Hindus.
 Therefore, religious festivals of Christians and Hindus are observed every year.
 Worth mentioning are the festivals in the Syrian Christian Churches (Jacobites and Orthodox) at Mezhuveli with its kathina fireworks and rally which is observed every year with great fanfare.
 The Hindu temple festivals are also conducted every year with great pomp and fanfare.

 The village used to grow many crops, but since the late 1900s there have been mostly rubber farms with only small gardens and areas growing other crops.
 The village was also affected by 2018 Kerala Floods.